CJSR05/cisco-smb-network-lab/README.md

-# Small Business Network Lab for "Prestridge Woodworking HQ"
+# Small Business Network Lab for "Otholi Woodworks HQ"

 ## 1. Project Objective
 The goal of this project is to design and configure a secure and segmented network for a hypothetical small business.
 This lab demonstrates fundamental networking concepts including VLANs, inter-VLAN routing, DHCP services, and security using Access Control Lists (ACLs).